CoolLibs/Lab/is0 Render Effects/How to write render effect.md

 The `Object` render effects are applied to the object of the scene.
 Among them, we can find effect like fresnel or reflection.
 ![Objects render effects](./object.png)

-The `World` render effects are applied to the world around the object.
+The `World` render effects always applies no matter if the ray touches the object or not.
 Among them, we can find the glow.
 ![World render effects](./world.png)

 ## Parameters